Content Writing Tips for Beginners: A Step-by-Step Guide

 Write, Write, Write

-Believe it or not, I didn’t start out writing great content.
+Believe it or not, I didn't start out writing great content.
 I spent years writing some pretty mediocre content, and I only stood out because a lot of the people also writing content in the same arena were so, so much worse.
-Like, you’d be surprised just how bad some of the people out there writing content are.
-Go to Textbroker and spend a few bucks on some 3-star articles and you’ll see what I mean.
-It’s a wasteland out there.
+Like, you'd be surprised just how bad some of the people out there writing content are.
+Go to Textbroker and spend a few bucks on some 3-star articles and you'll see what I mean.
+Content mills are generally a wasteland.

 Part of successful content writing is just practice.
 The more time you spend writing, the more familiar you'll be with the process.
 The more details you'll be able to stick in your mind as you write.
 The better you'll be able to formulate posts as you go along.
 A post that might have taken me two or three hours to write a few years ago, I could write better in less time today.